amaranth-lang/amaranth/docs/platform/lattice-ecp5.rst

 Lattice ECP5
 ############

-.. py:module:: amaranth.vendor.lattice_ecp5
+.. currentmodule:: amaranth.vendor

-The :mod:`amaranth.vendor.lattice_ecp5` module provides a base platform to support Lattice ECP5 devices.
+The :class:`LatticeECP5Platform` class provides a base platform to support Lattice ECP5 devices.

 The Trellis and Diamond toolchains are supported.